Is morning sickness only in the morning?

 Also, as your progesterone levels shoot up, your digestive system tends to slow down.

 The increased bloating and reflux that’s common in early pregnancy certainly doesn’t improve the nausea situation.

 So can you feel sick at night while pregnant?
-Of course.

 The hormone rollercoaster doesn’t shut down after dark.

 Unfortunately, it’s common to feel sick or even experience severe nausea during pregnancy with no vomiting, even at night.

 Why does pregnancy nausea get worse at night?

 There’s also a simple reason that you might be pregnant and nauseous at night: food can help with nausea, but it’s pretty hard to eat while you’re asleep.